-Meanwhile, the European imperial powers and Japan seemed on the verge of partitioning the once-fabled Chinese Empire.
-In 1899-1900, Secretary of State John Hay issued what became known as the Open Door Notes.
-Secretary Hay called on those foreign powers involved in China to respect the rights of each other, to agree to an open market and equal trading opportunities, and to respect the territorial and administrative integrity of China.
-The Open Door Notes were an important step in the process by which the United States asserted a distinctive and expansive set of interests in East Asia.
+In 1899 and 1900, Secretary of State John Hay issued what became known as the Open Door Notes to foreign powers involved in China.
+Secretary Hay called on those powers to respect the rights of each other, to agree to an open market and equal trading opportunities for merchants of all nationalities, and to respect the territorial and administrative integrity of China.